Ghevi/TileGame/README.md

 If you just want the game with runnable jar, simply download the "Runnable only" folder.

 JAVA 8 update 231 JDK 1.8 JRE 12.0.2

+Commands:
+WASD : moving the character
+arrowKeys : attack in the key direction
+E: open/close the inventory